ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The code above prepares KVDB sync plugin (KVDB abstraction) with etcd plugin as connector.
-The KVDB sync can be then provided as watcher to other plugins (or writer if passed as `KVProtoWriters` object).
+The code above prepares the KVDB sync plugin (KVDB abstraction) with the etcd plugin as a connector.
+The KVDB sync plugin can be provided as watcher to other plugins (or writer if passed as the `KVProtoWriters` object).

-Switch to Redis:
+Let's switch to Redis:
 ```go
 import (
 	"github.com/ligato/cn-infra/db/keyval/redis"